hot3dx/RotoDraw3D-DirectX-12/README.md

+9-20-25 There is no longer any need to copy files into an x64/x86 Debug or Release Assets or Texture Folder: Folder Creation on installation now happens!

+More Error Catches occur and the Scenarios(Dialog Panels) are now easier to read

+DrawFunctions2, Top, Bottom, TopBottom along with CalculateMeshFaces() Endpoint(), etc have removed all duplicate vertex and face creation for a smoother draw, Init function

+Just in case:
 # If The Current MAIN is not working ... copy the contents where the solution and project are to the closest directory to the drive

 # 8-11-25 CoPilot Helped and I have made a lot of changes.It is ridiculously faster as I removed a lot of push_back() and replaced them with self devised formulas for object vertices and indices counts so that is a lot faster.